Mauman91/DroneServerBase/README.md

 ## Video Server

-There is a video server running on TCP port 3002.
+There is a video server running on port 3002.

+Go to [http://localhost:3002/nodecopter.mjpeg](http://localhost:3002/nodecopter.mjpeg) to check it out.

+(if you want to launch without a video server, set the `NOVIDEO` environment variable to `true`).

+If you need to change the server output format, change the `ffserver.conf` file.